hubidu/heimdall-io/report-app/README.md

 - Loading spinner for the report list page

 ## Backlog
+- PRB There might be a stacktrace without a test stackframe (see "When I login with city missing Then I see my data in best sso view")
 - report details: Show list of tracking requests made during test run
 - report not showing ALL reports (http://veve-dev-test-01.intern.v.check24.de:4000/tests?ownerkey=sIzM3ZEHRb&project=%23All)
 - codeceptjs: report not grouping same test in different projects correctly